-Manscaping has clearly evolved from shaving the head, travelling south below the neck and becoming a full-body care routine.
+Manscaping has clearly evolved from shaving the head, traveling south below the neck, and becoming a full-body care routine.

-More people are embracing this grooming culture for reasons ranging from fashion, religion, spousal pressure, medical, or just to feel good about yourself.
+More people are embracing this grooming culture for reasons ranging from fashion, religion, spousal pressure, medical, or just to feel good about themselves.

 Manscaping techniques are also more advanced.